The museum will be closed from 1st December 2023 for the entire winter period

 The first part of the Museum in the old silo was extended a first time between 2005-06 and a second time in 2015 with the construction of a new three-storey building.
 The Sculpture Garden is located in the outdoor area.
 The Museum is home to a collection of pieces dedicated to Africa and South America, to Italian Contemporary Figurative Art and to New Realism.
 Two collections that stand out are the one dedicated to Lutz Ehrenberger and that on the Belle Époque which is based on the topic of female seduction with famous pieces such as The Blue Hat by Boldini as well as practically-unknown ones such as tempera illustrations by Ehrenberger.
 There is also a wide selection of illustrated magazines.

-In addition, the museum develops projects for schools, creative workshops for families and training courses for teaches.
+In addition, the museum develops projects for schools and creative workshops for families.

 For information about price reductions visite the website